hieu-tn/wishlist/README.md

 - tab/accordion to wishlists: future feature
 - only set store status if its action is triggered
 - cannot click where toast message take place (CSS issue)
+- toastQueue not setState correctly with multiple removeMessage at the same time (link issue cannot click on toast place)

 ### Done